What Happens At A Magazine Photo Shoot

 They shoot at least a year ahead, she wrote.
 And write the articles many months in advance.

-You cannot let your home be scouted or considered for publication, or be published in any other competing decorating-related magazine or book until your home has appeared in their magazine.
+You can’t have your home scouted or considered for publication in any other decorating-related magazine or book until it has appeared in their magazine.
+The same goes for after that issue is no longer for sale on the newsstand.

 A Printout Of The Final Photos Will Be Sent To You: